Living, Working, Musing & Misadventures in Greece

 by Dionysios Solomos

-In February 1998, a young woman from California set foot in Greece for the first time after celebrating Carnival in Venice.
+A young woman from California set foot in Greece for the first time after celebrating Carnival in Venice.
 It was winter, she was alone, and it was Sunday in Athens.

 Vassilis Sofias closed to traffic to make way for a contingency of evzones going to Syntagma Square for the official changing, all stomping in unison, all staring straight ahead, all wearing hand-stitched uniforms steeped in historical meaning with sleeves of flowing motion.
-The band announced their arrival, two men deemed “the best of the week” were threaded from the group by a senior officer to “allagi” and the national anthem began to play.
+The band announced their arrival, two men deemed “best of the week” were threaded from the group by a senior officer to “allagi” and the national anthem began to play.

-While colors of blue and white waved gracefully in the wind, and I gazed upon the dichotomous marriage of young and old, modernity and tradition, present day and historical past, a powerful surge of emotion came over me, though I’d never heard the music or knew its lyrical poetry before this moment.
+As colors of blue and white waved gracefully in the wind, and I looked upon the dichotomous marriage of young and old, modernity and tradition, present day and historical past, a powerful surge of emotion came over me, though I’d never heard the music or knew its lyrical poetry before this moment.
 Tears fell uncontrollably.
-After the evzones had turned their heads in honor toward the Tomb of the Unknown Soldier, they left the square to the triumphant tune of “Evzonaki.”
+After the evzones turned their heads in honor toward the Tomb of the Unknown Soldier, they left the square to the triumphant tune of “Evzonaki.”
 This was the day I vowed to make Greece my home.

-For years, I made a point of going to the square every Sunday or visiting on the last Sunday during visits to Greece when I was living elsewhere against my will.
-But I stopped this ritual because it became impractical, although the experience is still relevant to who I am and what I feel.
-There was no one who cried harder at the Athens 2004 Opening and Closing ceremonies, and the same wave of emotion that came over me 10 years ago is ever present.
-I have no explanation for it.
-It just is.
+For years, I made a point of going to the square every Sunday or visiting on the last Sunday during visits to Greece when I was living elsewhere.
+But I stopped this ritual because it became impractical, though the experience is still relevant to who I am and what I feel.

 But the day to bid her goodbye is on the horizon, as some loves are not meant to be together.
 Some grow stronger when they are apart and longing, some loves are pulled back by the forces that bind only when other forces are pushing away, and some can only grow in perfection in one’s heart when the realities of daily life are no longer eating away at the soul.